Jolferz/ScratchHub/README.md

 To activate the database, you need to execute "mongod" located where all the MongoDB files where saved at the moment of installation.

-The following is not necessary, but if you want to access the database then run the command "mongo" in the terminal.
+The following is not necessary, but if you want to access the database control panel then run the command "mongo" in the terminal.
 Here is a short list of useful commands of the database:

 1. show dbs: lists all existing databases
 2. use [db name]: enters the specified database